timwuthenow/ibamoe-enablement/docs/guided_exercises/03_dmn/getting-started.md

     - From this point forward, this location is referred to as `$PROJECT_HOME`.

-## Importing a DMN in Business Central

 1. Log in to Business Central.
+You can use either `bamAdmin:ibmpam1!` or `pamadmin:pamadm1n` to do so or whatever login you have created on your instance.

 1. Create a project in Business Central called `policy-price`.